-As lead counsel for large and small companies and non-profit institutions, Mr. Poplawski has successfully litigated patents across a wide technological spectrum.
-The technologies with which he has dealt include: data transmission systems, mobile phone systems, computer processor architecture, liquid crystal optical devices, plasma display systems, genomics, synthetic proteins and other biotechnology products, drugs, semiconductor fabrication, computer misuse detection systems, wireless communication devices, radar systems, nuclear waste disposal systems, optical storage devices and switches, radio-isotope elution systems, robotics, electric vehicles, pollution control systems, sophisticated cameras, chemical compositions, assay kits, computer software, ordnance, food processes, defibrillators, fluorescence spectroscopy, medical and dental products, thermoelectric generators, thermal control systems, artificial liver devices, glucose monitors, fiber optics and a variety of electronics hardware and consumer electronics.
+As lead counsel for companies both large and small as well as nonprofit institutions, Edward successfully has litigated patents across a broad range of technologies.
+These include data transmission systems, mobile phone systems, computer processor architecture, liquid crystal optical devices, genomics, synthetic proteins, monoclonal antibodies, diabetes drug and bone growth compositions, and other biotechnology products, semiconductor fabrication, computer misuse detection systems, wireless communication devices, radar systems, nuclear waste disposal systems, optical storage devices and switches, radio-isotope elution systems, robotics, electric vehicles, pollution control systems, sophisticated cameras, chemical compositions, assay kits, computer software, ordnance, food processes, defibrillators, fluorescence spectroscopy, medical and dental products, thermoelectric generators, thermal control systems, heart valves, artificial liver devices, glucose monitors, fiber optics, and a variety of electronic hardware and consumer electronics.

-He has been involved in arbitration proceedings before the Court of Arbitration of the International Chamber of Commerce and the American Arbitration Association and in special patent litigation proceedings under the United States Atomic Energy Act.
-His trademark litigation experience includes successfully obtaining and defending against well over 100 preliminary injunction motions and representing trademark owners, registries and Internet service providers in high profile Internet-related litigation.
-He has also counseled clients on the interplay between intellectual property matters and the business aspects of transactions, and has provided savvy entrepreneurial intellectual property advice to start-up and emerging growth companies.
-He has advised the White House and members of the United States Congress and addressed foreign judges and government officials abroad on Internet related intellectual property issues.
+Edward has been involved in arbitration proceedings before the Court of Arbitration of the International Chamber of Commerce and the American Arbitration Association, in addition to special patent litigation proceedings under the U.S. Atomic Energy Act.
+His trademark litigation experience includes successfully obtaining and defending against more than 100 preliminary injunction motions and representing trademark owners, registries, and Internet service providers in high-profile Internet-related litigation.
+He also has counseled clients on the interplay between intellectual property matters and the business aspects of transactions, and has provided entrepreneurial intellectual property advice to start-up and emerging growth companies.
+In addition, he has advised the White House and members of the U.S. Congress—and has addressed foreign judges and government officials abroad—on Internet-related intellectual property issues.